Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors

 \section{Conclusion}

 In this study, we assessed signing in four public software package registries (\registries).
-We provided comprehensive up-to-date measurements of signature adoption (quantity and quality) while proposing and evaluating a theory explaining maintainer's decision's to adopt signatures.
+We measured signature adoption (quantity and quality).
 We found that, aside from \maven, the quantity of signatures in package registries is low.
-In a similar vein, aside from \docker, the quality of signatures in package registries is low.
-To explain these observations, we proposed and evaluated an incentive theory for signing adoption.
+Aside from \docker, the quality of signatures in package registries is low.
+To explain these observations, we proposed and evaluated an incentive-basd theory explaining maintainer's decisions to adopt signatures.
 We used quasi-experiments to test four hypotheses.
-We found that incentives do influence signing adoption.
-Some incentives are more influential than others.
+We found that incentives do influence signing adoption, and some incentives are more influential than others.
 Registry policies and startup costs seem to have the largest impact on signing adoption.
 Cybersecurity events do not appear to have a significant impact on signing adoption.

-We hope that our results will encourage the software engineering community to improve their software signing efforts to enhance the overall security of software systems.
+We hope that our results will encourage the software engineering community to improve their software signing efforts, enhancing the overall security of software systems.
 Our findings suggest specific incentives that could significantly improve software signing adoption rates.